Hydride: Types of hydrides

 While these divisions have not been used universally, they are still useful to understand differences in hydrides.

 Ionic hydrides

 These are stoichiometric compounds of hydrogen.
 Ionic or saline hydrides are composed of hydride bound to an electropositive metal, generally an alkali metal or alkaline earth metal.
 The divalent lanthanides such as europium and ytterbium form compounds similar to those of heavier alkaline earth metals.
 In these materials the hydride is viewed as a pseudohalide.
 Saline hydrides are insoluble in conventional solvents, reflecting their non-molecular structures.
 Ionic hydrides are used as bases and, occasionally, as reducing reagents in organic synthesis.

-\overset{acetophenone}{C6H5C(O)CH3}{} + \overset{potassium\\hydride}{KH} -> C6H5C(O)CH2K{} + H2

 Typical solvents for such reactions are ethers.
 Water and other protic solvents cannot serve as a medium for ionic hydrides because the hydride ion is a stronger base than hydroxide and most hydroxyl anions.
 Hydrogen gas is liberated in a typical acid-base reaction.